 Tuition and fees are to be paid in full or by monthly payment plan by the first residency of each semester.
-Students who fail to pay their tuition by the posted deadline may be de-registered from the School.
+Students who fail to pay their tuition by the posted deadline may be de-registered from PGS.
 In order to have their schedule reinstated, students will be required to provide Presidio Graduate School payment in full, proof of guaranteed financial aid funds, or proof of enrollment in a payment plan with the Finance Department.
 In addition, any student who is de-registered for non-payment will be charged a mandatory \$100 reinstatement fee and will be responsible for any late fees associated with the original balance due.

 No student may register for a subsequent semester, be issued a diploma or transcript or be awarded a degree until all outstanding tuition, emergency loans or fees are paid in full.
 Non-payment of tuition or fees may result in referral of the delinquent account to an independent collection agency.
-If an account is turned over to an independent collection agency, the student will be responsible for all attorneys fees and other reasonable collection costs and charges necessary for the collection of any amount past due.
-If tuition has not been paid in full by the close of business on the first day of the fall and spring semester or if an approved payment agreement (referred to as "deferment") is not on file with Presidio Graduate School by the same deadline, the student's account will automatically be charged a \$60 late payment fee.
+If an account is turned over to an independent collection agency, the student will be responsible for all attorney's fees and other reasonable collection costs and charges necessary for the collection of any amount past due.